shelleyhoover/UPP465/Lessons/LogMapElements.md

 4. Understandable legend
       - Similar to pop-ups, do not leave the default labels.
 Make sure they are meaninful to the reader.
 5. Simple, purposeful cartography
       - Rule of thumb: less is more.
-It can be a lot of fun and extremely tempting to overload your map with data and features, but stick showing things that are critical to displaying the visual to your intended audience.
+It can be a lot of fun and extremely tempting to overload your map with data and features, but stick to showing things that are critical to displaying the visual to your intended audience.
 No single map, even fancy interactive ones, can show everything.
 6. Descriptive Text
       - While your map should be mostly self-explanatory from the title, legend, and pop-ups alone, descriptive text is another critical element to a good map.
            - For AGOL assignments: This will go on the map overview page.